-Meet Our Team
+Meet Our Therapists

-Our team supports both sexual and nonsexual health and relational concerns.
-Please note that the summaries below are condensed overviews of each clinician’s scope of practice and areas of focus.
+The summaries below are condensed overviews of each clinician’s scope of practice.
 If a particular concern is not listed in a summary, it does not mean that the clinician does not have training, or experience in that area.
 We encourage you to click on each clinician’s profile to read their full bio for a more comprehensive understanding of their training, approach, and specialties.

 Claudia Johnson